-I like to serve a special sauce on the side for dipping.
+I definitely like to have a special sauce to serve on the side for dipping.
 One of the sauces I use is the Creamy Sriracha Dipping Sauce that I make for my onion strings.
 Homemade Yum Yum Sauce or marinara sauce both work beautifully as well.
-It serves up that fresh from the garden goodness that I grew-up watching my Daddy grow.
+Then my go-to recipe for Comeback Sauce just may be the ticket.
+Squash croquettes serve up that fresh from the garden goodness that I grew-up watching my Daddy grow.
 You just can’t beat straight from the vine to the plate.
 It simply doesn’t get any better than that.

 - 4 cup shredded yellow squash